time_to_delivery hour day distance item_01 item_02 item_03 item_04 item_27

 No outcome variable, just a set of predictors (features) measured on a set of samples.

-objective is more fuzzy — find groups of samples that behave similarly, find features that behave similarly, find linear combinations of features with the most variation.
+Objective is more fuzzy — find groups of samples that behave similarly, find features that behave similarly, find linear combinations of features with the most variation.

-difficult to know how well your are doing.
+Difficult to know how well your are doing.

-different from supervised learning, but can be useful as a pre-processing step for supervised learning.
+Different from supervised learning, but can be useful as a pre-processing step for supervised learning.

 Statistical Learning versus Machine Learning